 A few steps away, visitors will find the Henry J. Graham Building, which dates from 1891.
 The building has served numerous purposes over the years from a bank to a beauty parlor to the local telephone exchange.
 It was moved here in the 1980s to complete the historical complex and become a museum.
 You can even see the complicated final telephone switchboard on display.

-Hours are limited to the second Saturday of the month, but if your visit lines up with their opening time, it’s worth a stop.
+Hours are limited to the second and fourth Saturdays of the month, but if your visit lines up with their opening time, it’s worth a stop.
+In October, they offer special ghost tours that often sell out.

 Grab a drink at Cibolo Creek Brewing Co.